-I came to the small Burgundian town with the family on a day out in June 2017.
+I came to this small Burgundian town with the family on a day out in June 2017.

-The word quaint was especially invented just to describe small towns like Autun .
+I think the word quaint was especially invented just to describe small towns like Autun.
 It is very lovely…

 If you’re looking at this on a PC you can click on the pics above to enlarge them.